navi-is-hardworking/NaviDiscordBot/README.md

 <a id="custom-model-notes"></a>

 # Custom Models
 ### If you have a fine tuned model or want to set a custom provider you can modify the .env file manually.
-This will override your primary provider
+This will override your primary provider.
+Also you need to fill out all three so if you are using a local api with no key just put in something random
 ```
 CUSTOM_COMPLETION_URL=
 CUSTOM_COMPLETION_MODEL=